OA-Designs/LED-TILE/README.md

 # Modular LED Lighting Tiles

 Modular decorative LED tiles in multiple shapes (hex, square, triangle...) sharing one PCB design.
 Tiles connect edge-to-edge to share power and sync lighting effects across a network.
+This project is a work in progress and incomplete.

 ## Overview